google/turbinia/docs/install.md

 # Instructions

 ## GCP Project Setup (Cloud Pub/Sub, Cloud Function, Cloud Datastore)

 **NOTE:** This section is mandatory for Turbinia running on GCP or local machines.

+**NOTE:** This section is mandatory for Turbinia running on GCP or local machines.